 The increased willingness to mate in the presence of sufficient food is important with respect to reproductive success, which is probably why this rare synergistic interaction between the responses to two different odors has evolved.
 “A synergistic interaction of two odors is extremely rare and has hardly been observed so far.
 The more general rule is that different odors rather inhibit each other and lead to mixture inhibition which allows the olfactory system not to become saturated when more than one odor is perceived,” Silke Sachse emphasizes.

 The results have also further ecological relevance: “In nature, female flies only perceive little amounts of the male sex pheromone.
-From an evolutionary point of view it seems useful that they evolved a mechanism which enhances the effect of the pheromone without the males having to release higher concentrations.
+From an evolutionary point of view, it seems useful that they evolved a mechanism that enhances the effect of the pheromone without the males having to release higher concentrations.
 If you consider that Drosophila flies have a pretty short life span during which they are constantly threatened by predators, infections or toxic food, accelerated mating and reproduction is very important for their survival,” says Sudeshna Das.

 Publication: Sudeshna Das, et al., “Electrical synapses mediate synergism between pheromone and food odors in Drosophila melanogaster,” PNAS, 2017; doi: 10.1073/pnas.1712706114